 ELIZABETH LINE SERVICES FROM SEVEN KINGS

-In May 2015, TfL took over the operation of the stopping services from Seven Kings station.
+In May 2015, Transport for London took over the operation of the stopping services from Seven Kings station.

-At peak times 12 trains an hour will run between Shenfield and central London, calling at all stations.
-In addition, four trains per hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.
+At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
+In addition, four services per hour will run between Gidea Park and Liverpool Street main line station, westward in the morning peak and eastward in the evening peak.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades: